-For this study, 1-dimensional and 2-dimensional numerical models were developed to assess the potential effects from the construction and operation of the Two Gate Fish Protection Plan.
+For this study, 1-dimensional and 2-dimensional numerical models were developed to assess the potential hydrodynamic effects from the 2-Gates Fish Protection Demonstration Project (Project), including a comparison of the total conveyance and cross-sectional flow-areas of the proposed versus the existing conditions.

 A 1-dimensional hydraulic model was developed to assess changes in flood stage of the system in Old River and Connection Slough.
 The 1-dimensional model was then utilized as the basis for developing localized, 2-dimensional models representing the immediate vicinity of each gate barrier.
-Normal- and low-flow simulations were conducted using the 1-dimensional model to generate boundary conditions for the 2-dimensional models for periods when the Delta is flowing at less than flood stage, since higher velocities through the gate opening were not expected when flood flows overtop the barriers.
+Additional simulations were conducted using the 1-dimensional model to generate boundary conditions for the 2-dimensional models for periods when the Delta is flowing at less than flood stage, since higher velocities through the gate opening were not expected when flood flows overtop the barriers.

-The higher resolution 2-dimensional numerical models were developed for the immediate vicinity of each of the gate barriers to assess velocity distributions through and near the gates.
-Two model scenarios, gates fully open and gates opening, were developed to analyze the hydrodynamics for each condition.
+The higher resolution 2-dimensional numerical models were developed for the immediate vicinity of each of the gate barriers to assess velocity distributions through and near the gates for the gates open, non-operation period.
 Simulations were conducted to compare the currents with and without the barriers.
-These current magnitudes and patterns were used to assess the potential for scour and develop recommendations for the rock aprons and other rip-rap, if needed.
-These current velocities and patterns were also used to assess any potential effects on navigation.
+These flow patterns and velocities were used to assess the potential for scour and develop recommendations for the rock aprons and other rip-rap, if needed.
+These flow patterns and velocities were also used to assess potential effects on navigation.